What you need to know to be eligible for the jobs associated with the Government’s new employment initiative.

 In a nutshell

-The Kickstart Scheme will include 6-month paid job placements with a local employer, supported by the Government.
+The Kickstart Scheme includes 6-month paid job placements with a local or remote employer, supported by the Government.
 It provides a fully-funded opportunity for you to get experience of working in one of the UK’s most exciting companies.

-AAI is currently managing interest and applications for employers of all sizes and sectors across the UK and foresees hundreds of thousands of new job opportunities attached to this scheme over the next few years.
+AAI is currently managing interest and creating job placements for 100s employers of all sizes and sectors across the UK and foresees hundreds of thousands of new job opportunities attached to this scheme over the next year.

 What you need to know as a jobseeker